Skip to content

 :param fewshot_examples: Few-shot examples.

-:param generation_settings: Settings for structured generation.
+:param model_settings: Settings for structured generation.
+Use the `inference_mode` field to specify the

 """